A Good Man - Cover

 Chapter 36: Another Offer

-At around half nine, we’d just settled on the sofa in the living room to watch a DVD, when the doorbell rang.
+At around half nine, we’d just settled on the sofa in the living room to watch a DVD when the doorbell rang.

 “I bet that somebody’s forgotten something,” Clarissa said, pushing herself up off the sofa.
 “Probably Grace.
 She can be stupid like that sometimes.”

-I got up to follow, expecting to be able to pull someone’s leg about their memory lapse, but when Clarissa opened the door, it wasn’t quite who she was expecting.
+I got up to follow, expecting to be able to pull someone’s leg about their memory lapse, but when Clarissa opened the door, it wasn’t who she was expecting.

 “Mr Brown?
 Mr Williams?
 What are you—?”